WallarooLabs/wally/testing/correctness/scripts/effectively-once/README.md

 ```

 All lines in this ASCII file will begin with the letter "T".
 The
-`aloc_passthrough` Wallaroo app uses the first character of each line
+`passthrough` Wallaroo app uses the first character of each line
 as the "key" for routing in a multi-worker cluster.
 Therefore, all
 lines in the file will be processed by the same worker; this property
 makes correctness checking easier.

+Note that the metrics UI will only report stats from the worker that
+is assigned the "T" key; all other workers will be reporting no
+activity because there is no data in the /tmp/input-file.txt file with
+another key.

 ### Run without errors